-Pupils will report any loss or defects to their class teacher, who will report it to the site manager for repair.
+Pupils will report any loss or defects to their class teacher, who will report it to the Site Supervisor for repair.
 Damaged PPE will not be used and will be disposed of in line with the manufacturer's instructions if it is not possible to repair.

-Thorough risk assessments will be carried out by the health and safety officer to determine the suitable PPE to be used for each hazard.
+Thorough risk assessments will be carried out by the Health and Safety Officer to determine the suitable PPE to be used for each hazard.